Liu-Jinyuan/liu-jinyuan.github.io/index.md

 ### Teaching Assistantship (at UCSD)
 MAE290B Numerical Methods for PDEs (Instructor: Sutanu Sarkar), Winter 2022, 2023
 MAE214A Intro to Turbulence and Mixing (Instructor: Sutanu Sarkar), Spring 2022, 2023
-(Remarks: Knowledge is expanded by doing research, but has to be conversed by teaching and learning.
+(Remarks: Knowledge is to be expanded by doing research, but has to be conversed by teaching and learning.
 I felt fortunate to TA the subjects I like, and to be able to keep improving my own knowledge and my instruction skills on them.)

 ### Services
 Chairperson, Council of the 12th [Spark Innovative Talent Cultivation Program](http://www.tuef.tsinghua.edu.cn/column/sp1), Tsinghua University, 2018 - 2020